ragh4869/POS-Tagging-using-Probabilistic-Models/README.md

-# Part 1: Part-of-Speech Tagging using Probabilistic Models
+# Part-of-Speech Tagging using Probabilistic Models

 ### Objective:
 Predict the parts of speech for each word in the given sentence using the probability models - Simple, Viterbi(HMM) and Markov Chain Monte Carlo(MCMC).